sbaerlocher/ansible.windows/roles/local_administrators/README.md

 ### Pure Option

-If the state is enable, only the specified elements exist, and all other unspecified existing elements are removed.
+If the state is enabled, only the specified elements will persist, and all other unspecified existing elements are removed.

 ```yml